· SOUTHEAST ASIA · THAILAND ·

 The Garden Restaurant | set in a quieter location just a short distance from the main road, this lovely restaurant has a whole load of top-notch veggie and vegan options.
 An added bonus: the restaurant is part of a Thai cookery school.

-Loro Loco Pizza Cuisine | up there for the best pizza we’ve had in Thailand and their falafel and hummus platter is both colourful and delicious.
-This place is a gem and we ate here more times than we could count.
+Loro Loco Pizza Cuisine | up there with some of the best pizza we’ve had in Thailand and their falafel and hummus platter is both colourful and delicious.
+This place is a gem and we ate here more times than we can count.

-Malina’s kitchen | run by a friendly English expat and his wife – we ate here a few times.
+Malina’s kitchen | run by a friendly English immigrant and his wife – we ate here a few times.
 The portions were giant and reasonably priced too (for the Thai islands!).
 We can always recommend the papaya salad.

 Self-drive | the best way to get around Koh Lanta is on a scooter or rental car.
 It takes around an hour to ride from top to bottom, depending on where you begin.
 It’s also possible to get a taxi or tuktuk.